Megachilidae: Nonparasites

 Nests are often built in natural or artificial cavities.
 Some embed individual cells in a mass of clay or resin attached to a wall, rock surface, or plant stem.
-Nest cavities are often linear, for example in hollow plant stems, but not always (snail shells are used by some Osmia, and some species readily use irregular cavities).
+Nest cavities are often linear, for example in hollow plant stems (snail shells are used by some Osmia, and some species readily use irregular cavities).

+Pollen collection by tapping has been observed only in the Megachilidae.
+Only the females possess an abdominal scope, which they use to gather pollen by holding the abdomen horizontally over the anthers, repeatedly lifting and lowering it against the pollen source, packing the dry pollen between the dense bristles of the scope.
+Their legs may assist in packing the pollen.
+During this time the female may also collect nectar, storing it in their crop.

+Female Megachilidae collecting pollen by tapping on Coreopsis disc florets..

 Parasites

 Some genera of megachilids are brood parasites, so have no ventral scopa (e.g. Stelis and Coelioxys).
 They often parasitize related taxa.
 They typically enter the nest before it is sealed and lay their eggs in a cell.
 After hatching, the parasite larva kills the host larva, unless the female parasite has already done so, and then consumes the provisions.
 Parasitic species are of equal size or smaller than their victims.
 In 1921, the journal American Museum Novitates published a preliminary report on parasitic megachilid bees of the western United States.